jemercie/ft_nm/notions.md

             #define SHT_HASH        5 contains a hash table
             #define SHT_DYNAMIC        6 containe information required for dynamic linking, generally have the same content as PT_DYNAMIC
             #define SHT_NOTE        7 contain auxiliary informations and notes for use by different tooling
-            #define SHT_NOBITS        8 specialize space for things such as uninitializedvariables
+            #define SHT_NOBITS        8 specialize space for things such as uninitialized variables
             #define SHT_REL                9 informations about how to modify different sections when assembling an executable
             #define SHT_SHLIB        10 reserved and unused
             #define SHT_DYNSYM        11 symbol tables contains a list of symbol tables structures, each defining a symbol